$100K or 100 Days: Trade-offs when Pre-Training with Academic Resources: Results

 In \cref{fig:cost-benefit}, we consider the time to train the Pythia-1B model on our different GPU configurations.
 We compare overall hardware costs and single experiment costs (i.e. the training time-normalized cost, conservatively assuming a five-year hardware lifespan).
 For example, if our budget is \$40k, we might opt to purchase a machine with 8 RTX 3090 GPUs, which can train Pythia-1B in 30 days (i.e. the least amount of time among hardware in our budget).
 If we have a more competitive budget: it would surprisingly be more cost-effective to buy 4 H100 GPUs (\$130k) than 8 A100 GPUs (\$160k)---even with half the memory---as both train this model in 8--9 days.
 We can see this trend between A100 and H100 GPUs when comparing costs per experiment: a training run will cost \$800 if using A100s, but \$600 if using H100s.
 That said, each H100 (\$30k) plainly costs more than an A100 GPU (\$19k).
 If our budget knows no bounds, a machine with 8 H100 GPUs (\$250k) would be ideal, as it can train Pythia-1B faster than all other configurations: in a mere 4 days.

 We perform this analysis using current hardware quotes at the time of writing and provide a breakdown in \cref{app:hardware-costs}.
-We assume a price for each GPU (\$1,300 per RTX 3090; \$4,800 per A6000; \$19k per A100; \$30k per H100).
+We assume a price per GPU (\$1,300 per RTX 3090; \$4,800 per A6000; \$19k per A100; \$30k per H100).
 We additionally consider system costs (varying by the number of GPUs a machine can support).
 For example, a \$1,000 consumer/desktop machine can run any single GPU listed above.
 A desktop that supports 2 GPUs (with more compute/memory and a larger power supply) will cost \$1,500.
-However, 4 GPUs and 8 GPUs need substantially more resources than what a consumer desktop provides: we must instead use GPU servers (respectively priced at \$7,500 and \$10,500).
+However, 4 GPUs and 8 GPUs need substantially more resources: we must instead use GPU servers (respectively priced at \$7,500 and \$10,500).